sveken/nicetube/README.md

 ## Known issues / TODO

 - I want the docker image to be smaller.
-- Logging read out is not final
+- Logging read out is not final.
 - webUI for other uses